chenyenchung/personal_site/content/author/admin/_index.md

 - Visitors
 ---

-Yen-Chung Chen is a PhD student in biology at New York University.
-His research interests include how neuronal fate is further specified into different subtypes to confer precise wiring and other function.
+Yen-Chung Chen is a PhD student in the Desplan lab at New York University.
+My research interests include how neuronal fate is specified into different subtypes and how cell fate leads to the establishment and maintenance of distinct features like precise selection of synaptic partners, the use of neurotransmitters, and unique firing patterns.